LGBTQ rights in Dominica: Anti-LGBT violence

 There have been suspected hate crimes against individuals believed to be homosexuals in Dominica.
 Persons in a dispute may use derogatory words like "buggerman" or "battyman" to refer to "effeminate" men.

 In 2010, a Portsmouth man, Clement James, was stabbed to death after being accused of "watching" his male assailant in a public place.
 The accused, Davis St Jean, allegedly had a habit of singing and preaching aloud in the street about killing gay people.
 Before stabbing Clement, he reportedly said "all battie boi must dead".

 LGBT culture

-A 2011 academic submission to the United Nations stated that LGBT groups in Dominica are forced to operate underground because of fear that their members will be victimised.
+A 2011 academic submission to the United Nations stated that LGBTQ groups in Dominica are forced to operate underground because of fear that their members will be victimised.
 Members who are openly gay complain of acts of vandalism committed against their property.
 Reports made to the police are not taken seriously and the victims are sometimes ridiculed.

 LGBT associations

-Minority Rights Dominica (MiRiDom) is an LGBT advocacy group in Dominica, working to advance LGBT rights in the country.
+Minority Rights Dominica (MiRiDom) is an LGBTQ advocacy group in Dominica, working to advance LGBTQ rights in the country.
 Its founder is Darryl Philip.